Warren Fitzgerald

 Warren Fitzgerald (born September 15, 1968) is an American punk rock guitarist, songwriter, and record label owner.
 He is best known for being the guitarist of The Vandals and Oingo Boingo.
 He is also co-founder of Kung Fu Records, along with his Vandals band-mate Joe Escalante.

 Early life

 Fitzgerald attended Edison High School in Huntington Beach, California, from 1982 to 1986, with Scott Weiland (Stone Temple Pilots), Gabriel Ortiz (Serial Killer), and Amy von Freymann (MTV-Jay).

 Career

 Early years

 One of Fitzgerald's first bands was Dies Irae where he played bass with guitarist Jack Lee Galbraith (Taylor), and drummer Robert "Yoda" Hill.
-Later, he formed the band Totally Uncalled Four and was in a hardcore punk group called Don't No. He was also the guitarist and songwriter for Gherkin Raucus and Xtra Large.
+Later, he formed the band Totally Uncalled Four and was in a hardcore punk group called Don't No. He was also the guitarist and songwriter for Gherkin Raucous and Xtra Large.

 The Vandals

 Fitzgerald has been a member of The Vandals since 1989.